Monitor Engine RPM Using Arduino CAN Blocks

 The Scope block displays the data being received in the target hardware.
 The Read Engine RPM subsystem extracts and validates engine RPM details from the data received.

-Working with Arduino CAN blocks in Transmit and Receive Data Using Arduino® CAN Blocks.
+Working with Arduino CAN blocks in Transmit and Receive Data Using Arduino CAN Blocks example.